ProgrammingRainbow/Archlinux/README.md

 ### Download ISO image
 The official Arch Linux download page. https://archlinux.org/download/

-A direct link to a mirror with the latest image. https://mirrors.edge.kernel.org/archlinux/iso/latest/
+A direct link to the latest image. https://geo.mirror.pkgbuild.com/iso/latest/archlinux-x86_64.iso

 ### Create a bootable USB
 WARNING!
 All data on the USB device will be permanently lost.
 WARNING!
 Be sure to check device size and mount points to make sure it is your USB.
+You should remove all other storage divices just to be safe.
 To find the name of your USB device.
 Use the command lsblk.
 ```
 lsblk
 ```
 Be sure to know the name of your USB. `/dev/sdX` where X is the letter of your USB.
 Be careful it is not your hard drive or ssd.
 The partition `part /` is the device with your system partition.
+That is NOT the device you want to write to.

-We will use the cat command to write the image to the USB.
+We will use the dd command to write the image to the USB.
 Change directory to where ever you downloaded the file.
 ```
 cd ~/Downloads
-cat archlinux-*-x86_64.iso > /dev/sdX
+dd bs=4M if=archlinux-x86_64.iso of=/dev/sdX conv=fsync oflag=direct status=progress
 ```
 <br/><br/>
 # Installation